astromikemerri/XIAOGPT/README.md

 Once all this is done, the gizmo should work <A HREF=XIAOGPT.mov>something like this</a>.

 And, just to finish the project off, I soldered together the components rather than using a breadboard, attached a battery and on/off switch to the pads on the back of the XIAO ESP32S3, and put the whole thing in a tiny box.
-You can listen in on a slightly longer chat I had with this final version of myself <A HREF=https://youtu.be/_BVf_5BmFiE>here on YouTube</A>.
+You can listen in on a slightly longer chat that I had with this final version of myself <A HREF=https://youtu.be/_BVf_5BmFiE>here on YouTube</A>.

 <img src=XIAOGPTbox.jpeg align=left width=30%>